FAQ: XML sitemaps in WordPress 5.5 and Yoast SEO

 What’s the difference between the core XML sitemap in WordPress and the one in Yoast SEO?

 The current WordPress XML sitemap is very basic, while the XML sitemaps in Yoast SEO have been fully featured for many years.
-For the time being, we will continue to advise using our XML sitemaps.

-Plus, we add properties like last modified date to help crawlers distinguish between what’s new and what’s old.
+With Yoast SEO, your sitemap is generated automatically and you can determine what goes into this sitemap.
+We also add properties like last modified date to help crawlers distinguish between what’s new and what’s old.
 We break up large sitemaps into smaller ones to help keep everything fast.
 Last but not least, we include images in our sitemaps so crawlers can discover these in one go.
 Of course, this is just a small sampling of the power of the Yoast SEO XML sitemaps.

 What does the XML sitemap in WordPress 5.5 do?

 At its core, an XML sitemap is simply a list of URLs in a text file.
 The XML sitemap helps search engine crawlers uncover your content.
 It helps them find and update content on your site which helps them get your content in the indexes for ranking purposes.
 The current version of the XML sitemap in WordPress is very basic and supports only a small set of content types.
-Of course, you can extend its support via an API.
-There is, however, no way for you to control from WordPress itself what goes into core sitemap — or what shouldn’t appear.

 What happens if I disable the Yoast XML sitemap setting?